dkl/launchpad-freebasic.dkl/readme.txt

   GNU/Linux distros often prefer shared libs though.
   Should there be a shared libfreebasic?
-* Potential library name conflict: libfb also is a framebuffer library, may need to be renamed to libfreebasic
+* Potential library name conflict: libfb also is a framebuffer library, may need to be renamed to libfreebasic.
+Although it's not a problem, because libfb is installed into /usr/lib/freebasic/linux-x86/, not into /usr/lib directly.
 * add Vcs-Browser, Vcs-Git
 * make RPMs
 * upload to Launchpad + OBS
 * freebasic-dbg, freebasic-doc?
 * For freebasic-gtk we may need to do something like freebasic-gtk{2|3} which each depend on freebasic-gtk and the corresponding libgtk*-dev package, because FB's GTK headers support both GTK2 and GTK3, but the two libgtk*-dev packages can't be installed in parallel.